The standstill period is a defined period of time between the notice of the contract award decision and the award of the contract.

 When court action has commenced, your Organisation cannot award the contract unless the court permits this.
 This is usually after your Organisation has successfully applied to the court.

 Even after contract award, a supplier can approach the court seeking damages (see remedies section).
 The standstill notice communicates the intent to award contract and should be sent as soon as possible after the contract award decision has been made.

-A standstill notice must also be issued providing, where applicable, the grounds for any decision:
+A notification must also be issued to each candidate providing, where applicable, the grounds for any decision: